Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly_NEW.md

 * other inline assembly examples can be found in: _modules/Atomics_, *modules/Bit_Operations*, *modules/Runtime_Support*.
 * module *Machine_X64.jai* contains useful routines for 64-bit Intel x86 machines.

-## 28.2 How do Jai and inline assembler interact? - Declaring variables
+## 28.2 How do Jai and inline assembly interact? - Declaring variables
 Inside Jai code, we can start an inline assembler block like this:
 ```c++
 #asm {